hlavacs/ViennaEntityComponentSystem/README.md

 value = 10.0f; //implicit operator()
 ```

 If you specify more than one type, you can get a tuple holding the specified types or references.
-You can easily access all component values by using C++17 "structured binding".
+You can easily access all component values by using C++17 *structured binding*.
 Calling *Get<T>(handle)* on a type *T* that is not yet part of the entity will also create an empty new component for the entity.

 ```C
 vecs::Handle h2 = system.Insert(5, 6.9f, 7.3);; //create a new entity with int, float and double components